andry81-devops/github-accum-stats/README.md

 > :information_source: You still have to attach respective `secrets.READ_STATS_TOKEN` token to the repository with workflow scripts to access another repository statistic.

+> :information_source: If you have multiple repositories to store the statistic, then you can create a github organization account like `<owner>-stats` and move all statistic repositories into organization's account.
+> It will leave the repositories page of the original account untouched on each commit into an organization account repository.

 ## Known Issues<a name="known_issues"></a>

 ### `git fetch` error: `could not read Username for 'https://github.com': terminal prompts disabled`